Tell us what you think about the information on this page and how you’re using it. Take our survey.

 By email: esdocuments@ontario.ca

-If the employer or the claimant fails to do what they said they would do in the settlement, the employer or the claimant can call the employment standards officer that was assigned to the claim.
-The name and telephone number of the employment standards officer can be found on the letter that they sent after the settlement was entered into.
+If either party fails to do what they said they would do in the settlement, the other party can call the employment standards officer that was assigned to the claim.
+The name and telephone number of the employment standards officer can be found on the letter sent to the parties after the settlement was entered into.
 The employment standards officer will determine whether to resume the investigation of the claim.

-If a claimant believes that the employer used fraud (lied to get the claimant to agree to the settlement) or coercion (used force or intimidation to get the claimant to agree to the settlement), the claimant can apply to the Ontario Labour Relations Board to have the settlement set aside.
+If a claimant believes that the other party to the settlement used fraud (lied to get the claimant to agree to the settlement) or coercion (used force or intimidation to get the claimant to agree to the settlement), the claimant can apply to the Ontario Labour Relations Board to have the settlement set aside.

 Enforcement

-Once an employment standards officer has made a decision that a contravention of the ESA has occurred, the officer can issue an order to pay direct – wages, an order to pay wages, a compliance order, a ticket, a notice of contravention or, for certain violations, an order to reinstate and/or compensate an employee.
+Once an employment standards officer has made a decision that a contravention of the ESA has occurred, the officer can issue an order.
+The type of order that can be issued depends on which provision of the ESA was contravened.
+Examples of orders include an order to pay direct – wages, an order to pay wages, a compliance order, a ticket, a notice of contravention or, for certain violations, an order to reinstate and/or compensate an employee.
 (More information about each of these follows.)

 An officer can issue one or more orders, tickets and/or a notice of contravention in the course of an investigation or inspection.

-In the case of a reprisal by a client of a temporary help agency, an officer can issue an order to reinstate in the assignment and/or compensate an employee for any loss incurred as a result of the contravention.
+In the case of a reprisal by a client of a temporary help agency, an officer can issue an order to reinstate the employee into the assignment and/or to compensate the employee for any loss incurred as a result of the reprisal.

-Employers and clients of temporary help agencies have the right to appeal an officer's order or a notice of contravention by making an application for review to the Ontario Labour Relations Board.
-The employer also has a number of options if an officer has issued a ticket.
+Employers, clients of temporary help agencies, recruiters, and others found to have contravened the ESA have the right to apply for a review (appeal) of an officer's order or a notice of contravention to the Ontario Labour Relations Board.
+There are also a number of options available if an officer has issued a ticket – see Appealing an Offence notice (ticket) below for information.

-Employees who have filed a claim or for whom an order has been issued have the right to appeal an order to pay wages or an order for compensation/reinstatement issued against their employer or against a client of a temporary help agency.
+Employees who have filed a claim or for whom an order has been issued have the right to apply for a review (appeal) of an order to pay wages or an order for compensation and/or reinstatement issued against their employer or against a client of a temporary help agency.

 Order to pay direct - wages